Tacita13/Double-Counter/README.md

 # Double-Counter
-This project to learn more about Threading in Java
+This project is to learn more about Threading in Java